Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Evaluation methodology

 \section{Evaluation methodology}

-Evaluation of the quality and utility of the newly minted synthetic data benchmark built from grounding documents is done by comparing the synthetic data pipeline on datasets where human annotated questions and correct answers exist for known context paragraphs.
+Evaluating the quality and utility of the newly minted synthetic data benchmark built upon grounding documents leveraged Natural Language Processing (NLP) datasets where each entry contains a context paragraph, human written question, and correct answer.
 This provides a directly comparable result, both for the overall benchmark accuracy (between human and grounded synthetic data) and for the rank ordering of those models that the benchmark is evaluated on.
-We leverage six Natural Language Processing (NLP) datasets where each entry contains a context paragraph, human written question, and correct answer.
 For each dataset a variety of LMs are used to generate the synthetic benchmark.
 Per-question quality features and benchmark-level question diversity is extracted to compare against the human written questions.
 Finally, an automatic quality control pass is completed to grade both question and answer correctness/validity, in order to investigate and characterize which benchmark-generating models can write valid question and answer pairs.